tiiuae/ghaf/docs/src/build_config/reference_implementations.md

       "aarch64-linux"
     ];
     ```
-  * For more details, see [Cross Compilation](https://tiiuae.github.io/ghaf/build_config/cross_compilation.html).
+  * For more details, see [Cross-Compilation](https://tiiuae.github.io/ghaf/build_config/cross_compilation.html).
-* Prepare the USB boot media with the target HW image you built:
+* Prepare a USB boot media with the target HW image you built:
   * `dd if=./result/nixos.img of=/dev/<YOUR_USB_DRIVE> bs=32M`
-* Boot the hardware from USB media
+* Boot the hardware from the USB media.

 ### NXP i.MX8QM-MEK
-In case of i.MX8 Ghaf deployment contains two steps - creating bootable SDcard with first-stage bootloader (Tow-Boot) and creating USB media with Ghaf image.
+In case of i.MX8, Ghaf deployment contains two steps: creating bootable SDcard with first-stage bootloader (Tow-Boot) and creating USB media with Ghaf image.
-##### Build and flash [**Tow-Boot**](https://github.com/tiiuae/Tow-Boot) bootloader
+##### Build and Flash [**Tow-Boot**](https://github.com/tiiuae/Tow-Boot) bootloader
 ```
 $ git clone https://github.com/tiiuae/Tow-Boot.git && cd Tow-Boot
 $ nix-build -A imx8qm-mek
 $ sudo dd if=result/ shared.disk-image.img of=/dev/<SDCARD>
 ```
-##### Build and flash Ghaf image
+##### Build and Flash Ghaf Image
 * Prequisite (cross-compilation support): `binfmt` and Nix is required.
   * Enable `binfmt` in your `configuration.nix` with:
     ```